YoYoGa

 it wasn't at the UNGA HQ and, no, not on the International Yoga Day) to

-be greeted by a young lady named Danae who introduced herself as the
+be greeted by a young lady named Danae or Danielle or Dana who introduced herself as the

 instructor.
-She had all the fake humility of a TV guru (although not vishwa-class), lulling, soothing voice, and a conman level calm
+She had all the fake humility of a TV guru (although not vishwa-class), lulling, soothing, deep voice.
+A conman level calm

-demeanor I had seen those in my early childhood from several experienced
+demeanor I had seen in my early childhood from several experienced

 elementary school teachers who maintained the delicate balance between